renaissanceperiodization/docs/diet/concepts/index.md

 As you go through the week and check in meals, the app is keeping track of whether you're actually trending toward your target average daily calories or away from it.
 When you finish checking in meals for a day, the app will use the calories you reported consuming that day, along with the _target_ calories of other "unfinished" days in the week, to calculate the average daily calories you're _trending toward_.
 If you're trending away from your target average daily calories, the app will signal that to you on the Coaching tab, providing you with options on addressing that (eg, adjusting the target calories for other days in the week or changing your target average daily calories at the week level).

 When you're editing your schedule mid-week (that is, outside of Weekly Planning), you are provided with information about both your target average daily calories (which you can select directly) and also the average that you're trending toward.
 If these numbers are not equal, that's where you can make adjustments to the calorie targets of the remaining days in the week to get your "trending-toward average" to equal your selected target average daily calories.

+{: .note-title }
+> How the "Trending-Toward Average" is Calculated
+>
+> TL;DR: The app averages all of your days' target calories, but will replace a day's targets in the calculation with the sum of the day's checked-in meals, once all meals for the day have been checked in.
+>
+> At the start of a week, just after you complete Weekly Planning, you're trending toward your target average daily calories.
+This is because, to save your programmed schedule in Weekly Planning, it doesn't make sense to have day targets that don't equal your week targets.
+(See [Configured Average](#configured-average) below.)
+>
+> When you check in all the meals for the day, when computing the average that you're trending toward, the RP algorithm uses the actual sum of the calories of the checked-in meals for that day instead of the day's explicitly configured targets.
+If you do a good job of following the app's recommendations, these numbers will be close to the same, but if you've veered off course (reflected in finishing a day with a significant [Day Balance](/diet/features/#day-balance)), this can cause you to trend away from your target average daily calories.
+>
+> Let's use a simple concrete example: You started the week with target average daily calories at 2000, and every day's targets is similarly at 2000.
+You've finished checking in your meals on Monday, and let's say that you ate 1995 calories.
+The app will average your actual calories from Monday (1995) with the target calories of the remaining days (all of which are 2000).
+That means that you're now trending toward a 1999 average, but that's within 100 calories of your selected 2000 target average daily calories, so the app will not report that you are trending away from your target.
+>
+> Now, let's say that you overate on Tuesday, eating 2700 calories instead of Tuesday's 2000 target.
+After checking in all of Tuesday's meals, the app will now average the actually consumed 1995 from Monday and 2700 from Tuesday with the remaining 2000 per day for the remaining 5 days of the week, and it will report that you are now trending toward 2100 calories (2099 rounded to the nearest 100).
+Since that's 100 or more away from your target average daily calories, the app will let you know that you're trending off course.

 ### Configured Average